JohnD-Axway/axway-open-docs/content/en/docs/apim_relnotes/20210330_apimgr_relnotes.md

 ### Changes in JWT filters

-There is now a distinction between JSON Web Signature (JWS), where the payload can be any content type, and a JSON Web Token (JWT), which must be a valid JSON.
+There is now a distinction between JSON Web Signature (JWS), where the payload can be of any content type, and a JSON Web Token (JWT), which must be a valid JSON.
 The system defaults to JWS after you update the product.

 Note also that for [JWT verification](/docs/apim_policydev/apigw_polref/integrity_additional/#jwtverify-filter), the previous **None** option for shared-key HMAC signing has now been replaced with a checkbox.
 If **None** was selected in the old filter, then the checkbox will be disabled after migration, resulting in the same behavior.